A-Journey-Of-Music/blog/content/notes/Blog Setup.md

 Always renember to Push into the `hugo`-Branch

 If you have done that, do some configuration and try pushing some notes to it.

+> [!attention]
+> In Germany hosting your fonts with Google-Fonts isn't allowed by law and could be fined.
+> You can just host your own fonts.
+For that I would make a cross-reference to [Momolem's Blog](https://blog.vogel.business/Using-local-Google-Fonts-in-Hugo/) where he explains the changes you have to make, to make this work.